Ribosome-binding site: Factors affecting rate of ribosome recruitment

 The ribosomal protein S1 binds to adenine sequences upstream of the RBS.
 Increasing the concentration of adenine upstream of the RBS will increase the rate of ribosome recruitment.

 Factors affecting the efficiency of translation initiation

 The level of complementarity of the mRNA SD sequence to the ribosomal ASD greatly affects the efficiency of translation initiation.
 Richer complementarity results in higher initiation efficiency.
-It is worth noting that this only holds up to a certain point - having too rich of a complementarity is known to paradoxically decrease the rate of translation as the ribosome then happens to be bound too tightly to proceed downstream.
+This only holds up to a certain point - having too rich of a complementarity is known to paradoxically decrease the rate of translation as the ribosome then happens to be bound too tightly to proceed downstream.

 The optimal distance between the RBS and the start codon is variable - it depends on the portion of the SD sequence encoded in the actual RBS and its distance to the start site of a consensus SD sequence.
 Optimal spacing increases the rate of translation initiation once a ribosome has been bound.
 The composition of nucleotides in the spacer region itself was also found to affect the rate of translation initiation in one study.